 The Real Deal reports that Softbank is preparing to write down its stake in WeWork to basically zero.
 “Every writedown takes WeWork’s carrying value closer to reality.
 Clearly the value is zero,” Kirk Boodry, analyst at Redex Holdings, told Reuters.

 The creditors and owners of the select real estate chosen by WeWork are now busted too.
 In fact, the owners of commercial and residential properties in most major metros around the US have seen a good portion of their tenant base literally disappear in the past 60 days thanks to the Great Lockdown.
 Rent collections are down sharply and many of these absent tenants may never return.

-The chart below shows some of the major equity REITs that we follow.
-Notice in the graphic below that REITs with commercial and retail exposures are faring rather badly, but specialty REITs such as American Tower (NYSE:AMT) are actually up.
+Notice that REITs with commercial and retail exposures are faring rather badly, but specialty REITs such as American Tower (NYSE:AMT) are actually up.
 When we are all living a bad version of “Return to Thunderdome,” with House Speaker Nancy Pelosi in the lead role, at least we’ll have 5G.